King Otto (film): Release

 The film was released in over 75 countries worldwide either theatrically or on streaming platforms making it one of the widest released Greek language films on record.
-It had its World Premiere in Melbourne, Australia at The Astor Theatre to multiple sold out preview screenings and was then released nationally in over 80 cinemas across Australia.
+It had its world premiere in Melbourne, Australia at The Astor Theatre to multiple sold out preview screenings and was then released nationally in over 80 cinemas across Australia.
 On the day of the theatrical release, Melbourne went into a total lockdown and cinemas were closed for weeks preventing the film from having its full theatrical run in Victoria.
-The Greek premiere was held at the Zappeion in the National Garden of Athens with the players of the 2004 Greece National Team, Otto Rehhagel, Ioannis Topalidis, producer Shani Hinton and director Christopher André Marks in attendance.
+The Greek premiere was held at the Zappeion in the National Garden of Athens with the players of the 2004 Greece National Team in attendance.
 The film was subsequently released theatrically nationwide in Greece.
 The German premiere was held at the historic Lichtburg cinema in Essen on Nov 11, 2021 in the hometown of Otto Rehhagel.
 The sold out theatre of 1,000 + gave the film and its star, Otto Rehhagel, a loud standing ovation and cheered throughout the premiere as if in a football stadium.
 As Kicker notes, "Applause, cheering and singing resounded again and again..."
 On the first day of the German release, Otto Rehhagel was honored with his hands moulded into gold to adorn the walls of the Lichtburg lobby.
 The film was also released on SKY UK and Amazon Prime Video in the United Kingdom, Warner Bros.
 Discovery in South America, Viaplay in the Nordics and Al Jazeera in the Middle East among other territories.
-It can also be seen on Qantas, Emirates (airline) and Lufthansa Airlines entertainment systems.
+It can also be seen on Qantas, Emirates and Lufthansa Airlines entertainment systems.
 The film was released theatrically in the United States and Canada on March 25, 2022, Greek Independence Day.
-It had theatrical runs in New York, Chicago, Boston, SF, Los Angeles and Toronto among others.
+It had a full theatrical run in cities like New York, Chicago, Boston, San Francisco, Los Angeles and Toronto among others.
 The North American premiere was held at the Museum of Modern Art in Manhattan with "ambassadors, diplomats, media personalities, athletes and hundreds of others".